Quantum spin liquid phase in the Shastry-Sutherland model revealed by high-precision infinite projected entangled-pair states

 with $J$ and $J'$ the intra- and interdimer coupling strength, respectively.
 For small values of $J'/J$ the ground state is an exact product of dimer singlets~\cite{Shastry81}.
 In the $J'/J \rightarrow \infty $ limit, the model reduces to the square lattice Heisenberg model with an AF ground state.
 For intermediate $J'/J$ a valence-bond solid phase is realized, with strong bonds forming around plaquettes~\cite{Koga00,Takushima01,Laeuchli02,Corboz13_shastry}.
 An early infinite projected entangled-pair state (iPEPS) study~\cite{Corboz13_shastry} identified the range of the plaquette phase to be $0.675(2) < J'/J < 0.765(15)$, with transitions being strongly and weakly first order, respectively.

 More recently, there have been new predictions regarding the location and nature of the second transition.
-A narrow quantum spin liquid phase between plaquette and AF phase was predicted using the density matrix renormalization group (DMRG) on cylinders~\cite{yang22,wang22}, a pseudofermion functional renormalization group approach~\cite{keles22}, neural-network quantum states (NQS)~\cite{viteritti23}, and variational Monte Carlo (VMC)~\cite{maity25}.
+A narrow quantum spin liquid phase between plaquette and AF phase was predicted using the density matrix renormalization group (DMRG) on cylinders~\cite{yang22}, exact diagonalization (ED) and DMRG on periodic clusters~\cite{wang22}, a pseudofermion functional renormalization group (PFRG) approach~\cite{keles22}, neural-network quantum states (NQS)~\cite{viteritti25}, and variational Monte Carlo (VMC)~\cite{maity25}.
 Other DMRG~\cite{qian24} and iPEPS~\cite{xi23} studies found a weak first-order transition at a slightly higher value of $J'/J$.
 Finally, a DQCP was predicted in Ref.~\cite{lee19} based on field theory and infinite DMRG results, and in Ref.~\cite{liu24} based on variational Monte Carlo (VMC) combined with finite PEPS (VMC-PEPS).
 Thus, a consensus on the phase diagram is still lacking, highlighting the need for additional high-precision data.

 In this Letter, we revisit the SSM using large-scale iPEPS simulations to resolve the controversial phase diagram.
 By leveraging the latest methodological advances, including more accurate and efficient optimization and systematic extrapolation techniques, we can simulate the model with unprecedented accuracy directly in the thermodynamic limit.
-Our results uncover a QSL phase within a narrow window $0.785(5) < J'/J < 0.82(1)$ between the plaquette and AF phases, as summarized in Fig.~\ref{fig:pd}.
-Our findings are consistent with the predictions from DMRG~\cite{yang22,wang22} and NQS~\cite{viteritti23} based on finite-size data.
-Besides this, we demonstrate that iPEPS achieves lower variational energies than NQS while using over an order of magnitude fewer variational parameters, demonstrating the relevance of the variational space defined by tensor networks and further establishing iPEPS as a state-of-the-art tool for studying frustrated spin systems, complementing finite-size 2D approaches.
+Our results uncover a quantum spin liquid (QSL) phase within a narrow window $0.785(5) < J'/J < 0.82(1)$ between the plaquette and AF phases, as summarized in Fig.~\ref{fig:pd}.
+Our findings are consistent with the predictions from DMRG~\cite{yang22}, ED~\cite{wang22} and NQS~\cite{viteritti25} based on finite-size data.
+Besides this, we demonstrate that iPEPS achieves, in the thermodynamic limit, lower energies than existing finite-size NQS calculations while using over an order of magnitude fewer variational parameters, demonstrating the relevance of the variational space defined by tensor networks and further establishing iPEPS as a state-of-the-art tool for studying frustrated spin systems, complementing finite-size 2D approaches.